Dallas Cowboys-Arizona Cardinals Week 3 injury report

 Dallas is coming off two games where its defense carried a heavy load in in Week 1 before the offense and special teams did a lot of the work in Week 2 to reach 2-0 on the season.

-he injury report leading up to Sunday’s kickoff is similar to last week, with Leki Fotu a limited participant with a shoulder issue that kept him out of Week 2.
+The injury report leading up to kickoff is similar to last week, with Leki Fotu being questionable for Sunday after being a limited participant with a shoulder issue all week that kept him out of Week 2.

-Linebacker Josh Woods also missed Week 2 with an ankle injury and did not practice during the open portion on Wednesday.
+Linebacker Josh Woods also missed Week 2 with an ankle injury and will not suit up against the Cowboys, but is on track to play soon.

-Cowboys All-Pro guard Zack Martin did not practice because of an ankle injury after starting the first two games for Dallas.
-Safety Jayron Kearse, who also started the first two games for Dallas, was a non-participant on Wednesday with an illness.
+Cowboys All-Pro guard Zack Martin did not practice all week because of an ankle injury and is questionable for Week 3 after starting the first two games for Dallas.
+Center Tyler Biadasz was a new addition to the injury report on Thursday, and did not practice on Friday.
+He is also questionable.

+Additionally, the Cowboys’ camp confirmed that cornerback Trevon Diggs tore his ACL during practice Thursday.

 A look at the full injury report: